sebbyjhit/gmail.bot/README.md

-Follow these steps to set up the Gmail Bulk Email Bot on your computer.
-This bot will help you send bulk emails, auto-reply to unread emails, and schedule emails to be sent later.
+Ultimate Customizable Gmail Bot

+This Python script allows you to send bulk emails, set up auto-replies, schedule emails, and manage custom email templates using your Gmail account.

-Step 1: Download & Install Python
+Step 1: Install Python

+If you don’t have Python installed, follow these instructions:

+For Windows:
-1.1 Download Python
+	1. Download Python from the official website: Python Downloads
-	•	Go to Python’s official website.
-	•	Download the latest version of Python 3 (make sure you download Python 3, not Python 2).
-	•	Install it by running the downloaded file and follow the installation steps.
-	•	During installation, check the box that says “Add Python to PATH”.
+	2. Run the installer and make sure to check the box “Add Python to PATH” during the installation.

-1.2 Check Python Installation
-	•	After installing Python, open the command prompt (Windows) or terminal (Mac/Linux).
-	•	Type the following command and hit enter:
+	3. Verify the installation by opening a Command Prompt and typing:

 python --version

-	•	If it shows a version number (e.g., Python 3.x.x), Python is installed correctly!

-Step 2: Install Required Libraries

-You need to install a few Python libraries for the bot to work.
-Follow these steps:

-2.1 Install Libraries
-	•	Open your command prompt (Windows) or terminal (Mac/Linux).
-	•	Run the following command to install the required libraries:

-pip install pandas smtplib imaplib email deep-translator schedule

-This will install everything the script needs to send emails and interact with Gmail.

-Step 3: Download the Gmail Bulk Email Bot Script

-3.1 Get the Bot Script
-	•	Download the bot script from this repository or file (wherever you have it hosted or stored).
-	•	Save it on your computer.
-For example, save it in a folder called “GmailBulkEmailBot”.

-3.2 Open the Script
-	•	Use any text editor (like Notepad or VS Code) to open the bot script (e.g., gmail_bulk_email_bot.py).

-Step 4: Set Up Your Gmail Account

-4.1 Use an App Password (Not Your Gmail Password)
-	•	Important: Don’t use your regular Gmail password.
-You must create an App Password.
-Here’s how:
-	1. Go to your Google Account.
-	2. In the “Security” section, turn on 2-step verification (if you haven’t already).
-	3. Once 2-step verification is enabled, scroll down and click on App Passwords.
-	4. Generate an App Password (choose “Mail” and “Windows Computer” or “Other” if you prefer).
-	5. Copy the password shown—this will be used in the script.

-4.2 Edit Gmail Credentials in the Script
-	•	In the script, find this section:

-EMAIL_ADDRESS = 'your_email@gmail.com'  # Replace with your Gmail address
-EMAIL_PASSWORD = 'your_app_password'   # Replace with your Gmail App Password

-	•	Replace 'your_email@gmail.com' with your Gmail address.
-	•	Replace 'your_app_password' with the App Password you just generated.

-Step 5: Set Up Email Templates (Optional)

-You can customize the email templates that the bot will use to send emails.
-Here’s how:

-5.1 Find Templates in the Script
-	•	In the script, there’s a section with pre-made templates:
+It should show the installed Python version.

+For macOS:
+	1. Open the terminal and install Python using Homebrew (if you don’t have Homebrew, install it from here):

+brew install python

+	2. Verify the installation by typing:

+python3 --version

+For Linux:
+	1. Open the terminal and use the following command to install Python:

+sudo apt-get install python3

+	2. Verify the installation by typing:

+python3 --version

+Step 2: Install Dependencies

+The script requires a few external libraries.
+To install them, open your terminal (or Command Prompt on Windows) and run the following command:

+pip install pandas deep-translator schedule

+This will install the following dependencies:
+	•	pandas: For reading and processing CSV files.
+	•	deep-translator: For translation support.
+	•	schedule: For scheduling emails.

+Note:

+smtplib, imaplib, and email are built-in libraries in Python, so you don’t need to install them separately.

+Step 3: Update Your Script

+Before running the script, you’ll need to update some details:

+1. Gmail Credentials

+In the script, find the following lines and replace them with your Gmail account details:

+EMAIL_ADDRESS = "your_email@gmail.com"  # Replace with your Gmail address
+EMAIL_PASSWORD = "your_app_password"  # Replace with your Gmail App Password

+Important:
+Use your Gmail App Password instead of your regular Gmail password.
+If you don’t have an app password, follow these steps to create one:
+	1. Go to Google Account Security.
+	2. Under “Signing in to Google,” click App Passwords.
+	3. Generate a new app password and use that instead of your regular Gmail password.

+2. Customize Your Email Templates

+You can customize the default email templates directly in the script.
+Find the TEMPLATES dictionary in the script:

 TEMPLATES = {
-    "welcome": "Welcome to our service!",
-    "thank_you": "Thank you for your order!
-We appreciate your support.", "follow_up": "Just following up on your recent inquiry.", "custom": "Custom message for special cases.",
+    "welcome": "Welcome to our service!
+We are excited to have you!", "thank_you": "Thank you for your order!
+We appreciate your support.", "follow_up": "Just following up to ensure everything went well.", "custom": "Enter your custom message here.",
-    # etc...
-}

-	•	Feel free to change any text inside the quotation marks to your custom message.
-For example:

-"thank_you": "Thanks for choosing our service, we appreciate you!"
+    "reminder": "Don't forget to check our latest products!", "promo": "Special promo just for you!
+Check it out!", "feedback": "We'd love to hear your feedback!", "thank_you_order": "Thank you for your order, we're preparing it for you!", }

+You can change the content of each template as needed.

-Step 6: Prepare the CSV File for Bulk Emails
+3. Prepare Your CSV File

-The bot needs a CSV file with contact details for sending bulk emails.
+The script requires a CSV file with contact information to send bulk emails.
+Make sure your CSV file has the following columns:

-6.1 Create the CSV File
-	•	Open a spreadsheet program like Excel or Google Sheets.
-	•	Create columns for email, name, subject, and attachment (optional).
+	•	email: Recipient email address
+	•	name: Recipient’s name
+	•	subject: Subject of the email (optional)
+	•	attachment: Path to the attachment (optional)

-	•	Example CSV file (contacts.csv):
+Example CSV format:

 email,name,subject,attachment
-recipient1@example.com,John Doe,Welcome to our service!,path/to/file1.pdf
-recipient2@example.com,Jane Smith,Thank you for your order!,path/to/file2.jpg

-	•	Save this file as contacts.csv.
+example@email.com,John,Welcome Email,/path/to/file.jpg
+another@email.com,Alice,Thank You Email,/path/to/file.pdf

-Step 7: Run the Bot
+Step 4: Run the Script

-7.1 Start the Script
-	•	Go back to your command prompt or terminal.
+Once you have updated the script with your Gmail credentials, templates, and prepared your CSV file, you’re ready to run the script!
+	1. Save the script to a file, for example, gmail_bot.py.
-	•	Navigate to the folder where you saved the script (use cd path/to/folder to change directories).
+	2. Open your terminal (or Command Prompt on Windows) and navigate to the folder where the script is saved.
-	•	Run the script using the following command:
+	3. Run the script by typing:

-python gmail_bulk_email_bot.py
+python gmail_bot.py

-7.2 Using the Bot
-	•	The bot will show a menu with options.
-For example:

-1. Send Bulk Emails
-2. Auto-Reply to Unread Emails
-3. Schedule Emails
-4. Edit or Add Custom Templates
-5. Exit

-	•	Select the option you want by typing the number and hitting Enter.
+The script will prompt you to choose an option to send bulk emails, set up auto-replies, or schedule emails.

+Step 5: Optional - Running the Script in Google Colab

+If you prefer to run the script in Google Colab:
+	1. Go to Google Colab.
+	2. Create a new notebook.
+	3. Copy the entire script into a cell in the notebook.
+	4. Run the script by pressing Shift + Enter.

+Important Notes for Google Colab:
+	•	Make sure to upload the CSV file to your Google Colab environment by clicking on the file icon on the left sidebar and then uploading your file.
+	•	You may need to change how you handle file paths in the script since Google Colab runs in a cloud environment.

-Troubleshooting
+Step 6: Troubleshooting
-	•	“SMTP Error or Connection Error”
-	•	Make sure you’re connected to the internet and check Gmail’s SMTP settings (the script uses smtp.gmail.com on port 465).
-	•	“Invalid Template”
-	•	Make sure you’re using a template name that exists in the script (like "thank_you", "welcome", etc.).
-You can add your own templates in the script.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
+If you encounter any issues, here are a few things to check:
+	1. Invalid Gmail App Password: Make sure you’ve generated and used the correct Gmail App Password (not your regular Gmail password).
+	2. CSV Formatting: Ensure that your CSV file is properly formatted (with the correct column headers).
+	3. Missing Libraries: Ensure you’ve installed all the required libraries by running pip install pandas deep-translator schedule.

+Enjoy using your Ultimate Customizable Gmail Bot!

-Let me know if anything is unclear or if you need more help!
+Let me know if this works for you, and if anything else needs to be changed!